Beyond Worst-case: A Probabilistic Analysis of Affine Policies in Dynamic Optimization: Introduction

 \subsection{Our Contributions}

-Our goal in this paper is to address this stark contrast by providing a theoretical analysis of the performance of affine policies on synthetic instances of the problem generated from a probabilistic model.
-In particular, we consider random instances of the two-stage adjustable problem \eqref{eq:ar} where the entries of the constraint matrix $\mb B$ are random from a given distribution and analyze the performance of affine policies for a large class of distributions.
+Our goal in this paper is to address the stark contrast between the worst-case and empirical performance of affine policies and provide a more fine-grained analysis for affine policies beyond worst-case.
+In particular, we present a theoretical analysis of the performance of affine policies for synthetic instances of the problem generated from a probabilistic model.
+More specifically, we consider random instances of the two-stage adjustable problem \eqref{eq:ar} where the coefficients of the constraint matrix $\mb B$ are randomly generated and analyze the performance of affine policies for a large class of distributions.
 Our main contributions are summarized below.

-{\bf Independent and Identically distributed Constraint Coefficients}.
-We consider random instances of the two-stage adjustable problem where the entries of $\mb B$ are generated i.i.d. according to a given distribution and show that an affine policy gives a good approximation for a large class of distributions including distributions with bounded support and unbounded distributions with Gaussian and sub-gaussian tails.
+{\bf Random Constraint Coefficients}.
+We consider probabilistic instances of~\eqref{eq:ar} where the columns of $ \mb B$ are generated from independent multivariate distributions, (i.e., for all $j \in [n]$, column $\mb B_j$ is generated from the multivariate distribution ${\cal F}_j$ independent from the other columns) and show that affine policy is provably a good approximation with high probability with a bound that is significantly better than the worst-case bound for a large class of distributions including distributions with bounded support and distributions with gaussian and sub-gaussian tails.